enjeeneer/zero-shot-rl/README.md

 FB representations fail.
 They fail because they overestimate the value of the data not present in the dataset, or in RL parlance, they
 _overestimate out-of-distribution state-action values_--Figure 1 (Middle).

-In this work, we resolve this by artificially suppressing these out-of-distribution values, leveraging ideas from _conservatism_ in the Offline RL literature.
-The family of algorithms we propose are called _Conservative_ Forward Backward representations--Figure 1 (Right).
-In experiments across a variety of systems and tasks, we show these methods consistently outperform FB representations when the datasets are suboptimal--Figure 2.
+In this work, we resolve this by artificially suppressing these out-of-distribution values, leveraging ideas from _conservatism_ in the Offline RL literature--Figure 1 (Right).
+In experiments across a variety of systems and tasks, we show these methods consistently outperform their non-conservative counterparts when the datasets are suboptimal--Figure 2.

 <img src="/media/performance-profiles-subplot1.png" width=85% height=auto class="center">